transdigiware/blockchain/enterprise_app_upgrade.md

 {: codeblock}
 {: java}

-You can go to the [Java Fabric SDK documentation](https://fabric-gateway-java.github.io/) for more information.
+See the [Java Fabric SDK documentation](https://hyperledger.github.io/fabric-gateway-java/) for more information.
 {: java}

 ## Step three: Update your applications to use service discovery
 {: #enterprise-upgrade-applications-three}

 After you upgrade the Fabric SDK, you can update your application to take advantage of the [Service Discovery Feature](https://hyperledger-fabric.readthedocs.io/en/release-1.4/discovery-overview.html){: external} of Hyperledger Fabric.
 Using service discovery makes it easier to upgrade to {{site.data.keyword.blockchainfull_notm}} Platform 2.0.
 As a result, it is recommended that you update your application before you start using the upgrade tool.
+{: javascript}

+After you upgrade the Fabric SDK to version 1.4.5, you can update your application to take advantage of the [Service Discovery Feature](https://hyperledger-fabric.readthedocs.io/en/release-1.4/discovery-overview.html){: external} of Hyperledger Fabric.
+Configuring service discovery makes it easier to upgrade to {{site.data.keyword.blockchainfull_notm}} Platform 2.0.
+As a result, it is recommended that you update your application before you start using the upgrade tool.
+{: java}

 Service discovery allows your applications to dynamically find the peer and ordering endpoints of your network.
 If you do not use service discovery, the endpoint information of peer and ordering nodes on your channel needs to be added manually to your connection profile or your application.
 You would need to edit your connection profile or update your application each time a node is added or removed from your network.

 You can start using service discovery by updating your application code before the upgrade process.
-After you use the upgrade tool to create nodes on {{site.data.keyword.blockchainfull_notm}} Platform 2.0, you can download a connection profile from the new platform.
+After you use the upgrade tool to create nodes on {{site.data.keyword.blockchainfull_notm}} Platform 2.0, you can download a connection profile from the new platform and import it into your application using the SDK.
 Your application will use service discovery to find all of the peers and ordering nodes on the {{site.data.keyword.blockchainfull_notm}} Platform 2.0 and Enterprise Plan.
 Because the connection profile provided by the {{site.data.keyword.blockchainfull_notm}} Platform 2.0 console assumes that your application uses service discovery, updating your application prepares your application for long-term use of the new platform.

 You can use one of two ways to update your application:
 - If you have the time to make thorough updates to your application, you can use the high-level SDK APIs provided by the new Fabric programming model.
 The new APIs are built to take advantage service discovery and reduce the number of steps that are required to submit a transaction.
 For more information, see [Update your application to use the new Fabric SDK programming model](#enterprise-upgrade-applications-new-apis).